nachocaru/xaprb.com/content/blog/2007-03-01-mysql-query-profiler-100-released.md

   <a href="http://code.google.com/p/maatkit">Download MySQL Query Profiler</a>
 </p>

-I&#8217;ve updated MySQL Query Profiler, which I consider the most important tool I&#8217;ve written.
-It&#8217;s now included as part of the MySQL Toolkit project on Sourceforge.
+I've updated MySQL Query Profiler, which I consider the most important tool I've written.
+It's now included as part of the MySQL Toolkit project on Sourceforge.

 The updates are mainly small bug fixes, and I reviewed the documentation as well.
-Since I&#8217;ve been using it for a while and didn&#8217;t change much, I have decided to release it as version 1.0.0.
+Since I've been using it for a while and didn't change much, I have decided to release it as version 1.0.0.

 At some point I may extend it to address the new storage engines being developed for MySQL 5.1 right now.